Kishore-1309/Fake-News-Detection-/README.md

 ## Project Detailed Workflow Steps

-1. **Collecting Sample Data**: Gather sample fake and true data related to fake news analysis from well done datasets.
+1. **Collecting Sample Data**: Gather sample fake and true data related to fake news analysis from well-done datasets.
 2. **Loading and Analyzing Dataset**: Load the dataset and perform exploratory data analysis to understand its structure and characteristics.
 3. **Splitting Dataset**: Split the dataset into training and testing sets to train and evaluate machine learning models.
 4. **Preprocessing**: Preprocess the dataset by cleaning, removing stopwords, and lemmatizing text data to prepare it for modeling.